 - Remove the chicken on to a separate dish, being careful as the chicken will be very hot.

-**Note: Nutrition information is just an estimate.
+Note: The nutrition information is just an estimate.
 Amounts may vary.